aarondwi/sfc/README.md

 Distributed implementation of singleflight, written in python

-By default, it uses consistent hashing on top of [zookeeper](https://zookeeper.apache.org/) + [kazoo](https://github.com/python-zk/kazoo) to handle service discovery and use [falcon](https://falconframework.org/) web framework for backend server
+By default, it uses consistent hashing on top of [zookeeper](https://zookeeper.apache.org/) + [kazoo](https://github.com/python-zk/kazoo) to handle service discovery and use [falcon](https://falconframework.org/) web framework for backend server.

+All of the parameter is duck-typed, so you can look at the example implementation if you want to use another implementationn.

 This implementation is eventually consistent, in which during any request lifetime, the instances known to each one may be different, but the `force_this_node` paramater is used